Learning, Training, and Human Performance Glossary

 Normally, the syndicated distribution of audio files, but may also include any media, such as video and written materials.
 In learning, podcasts are a useful way of distributing formal and informal content.

 The influence of previous experience in taking a test for the second time or more.
 Familiarity with directions, types of items, and questions when taking a test again usually helps the examinee to score higher.
-Practice effect is greatest when the time interval between the test and retest is short and when the same form is administered.
+Practice effect is greatest when it is spaced and transfers different experiences.

 Ability to perform a specific behavior (e.g., task, learning objective) to the established performance standard in order to demonstrate mastery of the behavior.